 In 1887, the Speicherstadt was home to the third most important coffee exchange in the world (in today’s Ameron Hotel).
 So it was fitting that one of our first stops in the warehouse district was the Museum of Coffee.
 The building is a combination café and museum paying homage to the history of coffee in Germany.

-Opened in November 2015, the Museum of Coffee showcases everything from industrial roasting equipment to coffee grinders for the home.
+The Museum of Coffee showcases everything from industrial roasting equipment to coffee grinders for the home.
 Just about every coffee-related item you could want is on display here.

 When we finished in the museum, we headed upstairs for a latte and some pastries in the cozy café, which also features information about the history of coffee in the Speicherstadt.
 There’s also a great gift shop where you can find something to take home.